oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 **Note:** You can change subnet and choose one of the above mentioned podman network bridge based on your environment.

 ### Setup Hostfile

+**Note:** You can skip this step of creating a Hostfile when you are using a DNS for the IP resolution.

 All containers will share a host file for name resolution.
 The shared hostfile must be available to all containers.
 Create the empty shared host file (if it doesn't exist) at `/opt/containers/shard_host_file`: